+49 (0) 7022 2796-682

 • Determination of the specific heat capacity

-The DDC characteristic values provide information about:
+The DSC parameters provide information about:

 • Material identity and formulation components